dannysmith/sparta-coursepreparation/README.md

 * Codeacademy's *[Learn SQL](https://www.codecademy.com/learn/learn-sql)* (2 hours)
 * Codecademy's *[HTML & CSS Course](https://www.codecademy.com/learn/web)* (7 hours)

-For **SDET** Students:
+For **Engineering/Technical** Students:

 * Codecademy's [Ruby Course](https://www.codecademy.com/learn/ruby) (9 hours)

-For **Web Development** or **JavaScript Engineering** Students:

 * Codecademy's [JavaScript Course](https://www.codecademy.com/learn/javascript) (10 hours)

-We'll be checking to make sure that you've completed the pre-work on day one of the course.

 ***

-## Developing the right mindset
+## Developing the Right Mindset

 Our training courses aim to produce [T-shaped](https://en.wikipedia.org/wiki/T-shaped_skills) people, with a wide breadth of skills plus a specialism.
 The core modules therefore cover a lot of ground, so anything you can do to gain some prior knowledge will help out.

-As far as we're concerned, two of the most important traits for success in the tech industry are **[passion](http://sparta.global/deloitte-pssion)** and **[curiosity](http://sparta.global/cio-curiosity)**.
+As far as we're concerned, two of the most important traits for success in the tech industry are **passion** and **curiosity**.
 We're hoping you're already passionate about technology, but having the curiosity to find out how and why things work may be something you need to develop.

 > *Read everything you can, and then find more to read.
 That's the best advice I can offer!* – **Joe Buckwell**, Sparta Graduate

-## Finding things to read
+## Finding Things to Read

 This document provides a few starting points, but it's important that you learn to find interesting stuff through your own channels.
 Two good places to start are [Twitter](http://twitter.com) and [Medium](http://medium.com).